Jpeezy419/8bit-Computer-Breadboard/README.md

 First bug I found was that the frequency was extremely low, < 1 Hz for sure.
 What I found was that The capacitor I had hooked up to pin 2 and ground was 10 microfarads, which was too high to have a frequency I was satisfied with.
 I then switched it out to a 1 microfarad capacitor, which had a range from about just below 1Hz to a frequency that I assume either my own eyes couldn't see, or just was not oscillating.
 I am going to stick with this capacitance due to the middle range being the sweet spot for me.

-SINGLE STEP: Using a normal push down button, I've connected it to another 555 to be able to de-bounce it so there are no issues when using it to debug.
-This happens because it takes more time for the capacitor to discharge and recharge than the bounces from the push down button.
+Monostable: Using a normal push down button, I've connected it to another 555 to be able to de-bounce it so there are no issues when using it to debug.

+Bistable: Using a switch, I've connected it to yet another 555 and only used the SR latch aspect of it to de-bounce the switch because if it bounces it will still already be set.